Magento 2 Speed Performance Optimization – The Ultimate Guide [updated 2022]

 Using the below steps you can optimize images.

-1.1 Serve scaled images
+2.1.1 Serve scaled images

 It is necessary to pay attention to image sizes and use perfect size images on your website.

-1.2 Use of picture tags
+2.1.2 Use of picture tags

 you can load multiple images of different sizes and resolutions, which can be the best fit for different viewports, so instead of loading a single image, the picture tag is useful to load multiple images as per viewport sizes.
-So it will help to reduce the size of images and helps to achieve a speed of the site.
+So it will help to reduce image payload and helps to achieve a speed of the site.

 < picture style=”width:100%” >